worldline/kotlin-workshop-javazone2025/02-01-compose.md

 ## PW: present a list fetched from the internet

-In this practical work, we will fetch a list of items from a REST API and display it in our Compose UI.
+In this practical work, we will fetch a list of Pokémons from a REST API and display it in our Compose UI.
-We will use [ktor client](https://ktor.io/docs/client-create-new-application.html) as our multiplatform HTTP client.
-We will use [restcountries.com](https://restcountries.com/) free and public REST API.
+We will use [ktor client](https://ktor.io/docs/client-create-new-application.html) which is a multiplatform HTTP client and [pokeapi.co](https://pokeapi.co/) which is a free REST API.
 Particularly, we'll call [pokeapi.co/api/v2/pokemon](https://pokeapi.co/api/v2/pokemon/), to fetch Pokémons with their names and detail URL.

 ### Part 1: setup ktor client